agroimpacts/geog190/policies.md

 formulating answers, etc.).
 Any use of AI will constitute plagiarism, and will be referred to the University Administration.

+## Class Operations

+Lectures, labs, and office hours will be held in person, although office hours may sometimes be via Zoom.

+If one or more of us has to isolate due to COVID or other illness, the following contingencies will be made to ensure continuity of learning:

+- If the instructor is in quarantine, but otherwise well, lecture/lab will be delivered via Zoom.
+Zoom will not be offered as a default option this semester

+- If the instructor is not well enough to deliver the material, then we will provide a previously recorded lecture, or, if needed, postpone the lecture/lab.

+If a student feels unwell and tests positive for COVID, please do not attend class.
+Contact us and we can make arrangements.
+If you have to miss class, the lectures track the readings, assignments, and labs pretty closely, so there is little risk of falling behind.
+Please note that, unless there is a University-mandated change in policy,
+<u>**remote or asynchronous attendance is not an option**</u>.

 ## Additional Information

 ### Student Accessibility Services